carlin-q-scott/browser-media-players/README.md

 Development Environment
 =======================

-This add-on utilizes ``web-ex`` for building the extension and the ``Debugger for Firefox`` Visual Studio Code extension for debugging.  `npm install` will set up web-ex for you provided you use the npm scripts included in package.json or have ./node_modules/.bin in your PATH.
+This add-on utilizes ``web-ex`` for building the extension and the ``Debugger for Firefox/Chrome`` Visual Studio Code extensions for debugging.  `npm install` will set up web-ex for you provided you use the npm scripts included in package.json or have ./node_modules/.bin in your PATH.

 More details about jpm can be found at https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm.